physshen/academic_pages/content/post/Nobel_story/index.md

 ---
-title: Lessons from 1987 Nobel Lectures
+title: Lessons from the Nobel Prize in Physics 1987
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: the discovery of high-$T_C$ superconductors

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: Lesson I learn in the Nobel lecture given by J. Georg Bednorz

 # Link this post with a project
-projects: []
+projects: [project/unconventional_superconductor]

 # Date published
-date: "2016-04-20T00:00:00Z"
+date: "2021-03-25T00:00:00Z"

 # Date updated
-lastmod: "2020-12-13T00:00:00Z"
+lastmod: "2021-03-25T00:00:00Z"

 # Is this an unpublished draft?
 draft: false